intentee/paddler.intentee.com/content/docs/starting-out/using-web-admin-panel/index.md

 {{ figure_image(path="paddler-model-metadata.avif", alt="Model's metadata") }}

-If the model you're using contains a chat template, you can preview the template's content by clicking the "Chat template" button inside the model metadata's dialog.
+If the model you're using contains a chat template, you can preview the template's content by clicking the "Chat template" button inside the model metadata dialog.

 {{ figure_image(path="paddler-model-chat-template.avif", alt="Model's chat template") }}

-Finally, if there are any issues with processing the requests, you will see an "Issues" button next to the affected agent.
-Clicking it will give you more info you can use to troubleshoot the problem.
+Finally, if there are any issues with processing the requests, you see an "Issues" button next to the affected agent.
+Clicking it gives you more info you can use to troubleshoot the problem.

 {{ figure_image(path="paddler-issues.avif", alt="Issues") }}